VDaniela/VDaniela/README.md

 ## My Current Journey and Interests in a Nutshell
-- 🔭 I’m currently working on projects that utilize data analysis to optimize healthcare processes and improve laboratory operations.
+- 🔭   I analyze data and projects to make decisions that enhance people's lives and boost business performance.

 - 🌱 I’m currently learning advanced Machine Learning techniques, data visualization best practices, and the application of agile methodologies in data projects.

-- ❓ Ask me about anything related to data analysis, project management, and biochemistry or healthcare.
+- ❓ Ask me about anything related to data analysis, project management and healthcare.

 - ⚡ Fun fact: I love merging my passion for science and technology to create data-driven solutions that make a real difference in people's lives.